stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 20 - Constraint Propagation.md

 - Colorless green ideas sleep furiously
 - Wall decor notifies business cards of nonsensical whims
 - Tuesday brought a sharp-edged suite of pumpernickel

+### Assembling The Cube I Quiz

+_Label each intersection according to the applicable constraint on the right (given)_.

+1. L
+2. W
+3. L
+4. Y
+5. W
+6. W
+7. L